Date Updated: 08/23/2025

 Complications

-Complications of hemorrhoids are rare but include:
+Complications of hemorrhoids are rare but may include:

 Prevention

-The best way to prevent hemorrhoids is to keep your stools soft, so they pass easily.
+The best way to prevent hemorrhoids is to keep your stools soft so they pass easily.
 To prevent hemorrhoids and reduce symptoms of hemorrhoids, follow these tips:

 Diagnosis

-• Digital examination.
-Your doctor inserts a gloved, lubricated finger into your rectum.
-He or she feels for anything unusual, such as growths.
+• Digital exam.
+A healthcare professional places a gloved, lubricated finger into your rectum.
+This allows your health professional to check for anything that's not usual, such as growths.

-• Visual inspection.
-Because internal hemorrhoids are often too soft to be felt during a rectal exam, your doctor might examine the lower portion of your colon and rectum with an anoscope, proctoscope or sigmoidoscope.
+• Visual exam.
+Internal hemorrhoids are often too soft for a healthcare professional to feel during a rectal exam.
+The health professional might look at the lower part of your colon and rectum with a tool such as an anoscope, a proctoscope or a sigmoidoscope.

-• Your signs and symptoms suggest you might have another digestive system disease
+• Your symptoms suggest that you might have another digestive system disease.

-• You have risk factors for colorectal cancer
+• You have risk factors for colorectal cancer.

-• You are middle-aged and haven't had a recent colonoscopy
+• You are middle-aged and haven't had a recent colonoscopy.

 Treatment